 Your child deserves a bike that’s been designed with the specific needs of young, small riders in mind.
 I’ve seen tons of crappy department store bikes that pretend to be good kiddo bikes — for a while.
 But when subjected to even a small amount of abuse, these cheap pieces of metal fall apart.

-Dad once bought me some bike, supposedly a good cheap kid’s bike.
+Dad once bought me a bike, supposedly a good cheap kid’s bike.
 It sparkled (or so I thought) and rode like a dream right out of the box.

 But after a ride or two, the thing broke.
 We took it to a bike repair shop, but not long afterward, other components came off, broke, or just misbehaved.